 Total sites: 10 tent standard sites, 32 EW sites; 4 camp cabins; one group site.

-24 miles, seven of which are multi-use.
+24 miles, more than 14 miles of which are multi-use.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Shenandoah River's trails.